 Actually, plenty of people in their right minds do dismiss Beethoven, for exactly those reasons.
 The vast majority of contemporary Western listeners strongly prefer music with cross-rhythms, varying timbres and wildly diverse acoustic ambiances.
 We call that music rock, or hip-hop, or EDM, or reggae, or any of the other popular musics descended from the African diaspora.

-Too many music educators from Euroclassical culture sneer at the rest of us for our lack of interest in their music.
+Too many music educators from Euroclassical culture sneer at the for our lack of interest in their music.
 These same educators too often show a shocking ignorance of the music that everyone else finds meaningful and enjoyable.
 We the pop-oriented progressives have our work cut out for us.

 The reform and de-ethnocentrification of music theory is an uphill battle in the context of institutions whose existence relies on musical traditions that have to be socially dead, or at least moribund, in order for them to become fixed as canons —for example, the euroclassical canon, the jazz canon, the ‘academic safari’ canon and, more recently, the rock canon.